Skip to content

 What is a Network Adapter?

-A network adapter is hardware inside your computer that connects you to the internet or other networks.
-It’s sometimes called a network card or NIC.
-When you restart it, you’re turning it off and back on.
-This clears out small problems that may have built up.
+A network adapter, a computer hardware component connecting to the internet or other networks, is sometimes called a network card or NIC.
+Restarting this network adapter means turning the hardware off and then back on.
+This action clears out minor issues that may have accumulated.

 Why Restart the Network Adapter?